sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 }
 ```

-When a Control Plane is configured via `GrpcService.GoogleGrpc` message, we'll
+When xDS Control Plane configures connection to another control plane
-inspect the allow-list for the matching target URI.
+via [`GrpcService.GoogleGrpc`] message, we'll inspect the allow-list for the
+matching target URI.

 1. If target URI is not present, we don't create the connection to the requested
    Control Plane, and NACK the xDS resource.